COVID vaccine rollout: Latest numbers, updates for California and the Sacramento area

 California is weeks into a mass vaccination campaign to bring an end to the COVID-19 pandemic, administering tens of thousands of shots a day.

-The effort has been frustrating.
-As of Friday morning, the U.S. Centers for Disease Control and Prevention reported California had administered 1,072,959 of the more than 3.5 million doses received from the federal government.
-That’s 2,716 doses for every 100,000 residents, one of the lowest rates in the U.S.
+The U.S. Centers for Disease Control and Prevention in its latest update said California had administered 1,460,430 of the more than 3.5 million doses received from the federal government, through Monday.
+That’s 3,696 doses for every 100,000 residents, which ranks in the bottom 10 among the 50 states and D.C.

+California’s administered dose total increased by about 387,000 since CDC’s previous update four days earlier, for an average of about 97,000 a day.

-The CDC did not update state-level vaccine data over the weekend or on Monday’s Martin Luther King Jr. Day holiday.
-The California Department of Public Health on its own vaccine tracker reported providers through Sunday had administered 1,393,224 doses, out of about 3.2 million that have been distributed to hospital systems and local health departments.
+The California Department of Public Health on its own vaccine tracker reported that providers through Monday had administered 1,454,626 doses, out of about 3.23 million that have been distributed to hospital systems and local health departments.

-The CDC on Friday began providing data for first doses vs. second doses: At least 865,000 Californians have received one dose and about 204,000 have received both doses, according to federal data.
-Pfizer and Moderna’s COVID-19 vaccines are two-dose regimens, taken three weeks and four weeks apart, respectively.
+State Health and Human Services Secretary Dr. Mark Ghaly said during a Tuesday news conference that California has administered more than 1.52 million vaccine doses, up about 70,000 from the previous day’s reported total.

 CDPH classifies the state’s 58 counties into six vaccination regions.
 Sacramento, El Dorado, Placer and Yolo counties are included in Region 4.
-CDPH reports that 75,011 vaccine doses had been administered in Region 4 through Sunday, up from 53,779 vaccine doses as of last Wednesday.
-That’s about 21,000 new doses administered in four days, or a little over 5,000 a day during that span.
+CDPH reports that 75,011 vaccine doses had been administered in Region 4 through Sunday.

+The CDC now provides data for first doses vs. second doses: Close to 1.2 million Californians have received one dose and about 260,000 have received both doses, according to federal data.
+Pfizer and Moderna’s COVID-19 vaccines are two-dose regimens, taken three weeks and four weeks apart, respectively.

 Here is the latest on vaccine distribution in the Sacramento area.